-The 'Ride of Respect' is to show respect for our frontline workers and create awareness to the community that motorcycles are on the road and to remind everyone to 'respect' the rules of the road so that everyone can arrive safely to their destinations.
+The 'Ride of Respect' was originally created to show respect for our frontline workers and create awareness to the community that motorcycles are on the road and to remind everyone to 'respect' the rules of the road so that everyone can arrive safely to their destinations.

 There is no fee to join the ride.

 We will be asking for donations to support Ohana Landing, a Youth Transitional Housing Facility in Sarnia.